Environmental Sustainability

 Sustainable Farming and Innovation

 There is a growing need for sustainable farming practices to manage natural resources efficiently while promoting social and economic wellbeing.
-We support farmers productivity through the introduction of innovative technologies that facilitate sustainable land management.
-Thomas Elders Sustainable Agriculture (TESA) enables us to champion future-focused solutions in collaboration with industry bodies, universities, and governments.

 Waste Management

-We recognise our responsibility to properly manage our waste and support effective waste management in our supply chains.
-Our primary waste footprint is made up of product packaging and livestock, including organic waste produced by cattle at our Killara feedlot.
-We are members of Australian Packaging Covenant Organisation (APCO) which guides our ambition to reduce the packaging waste, in line with the 2025 National Packaging Targets.
+It is our responsibility to properly manage our waste and support effective waste management in our supply chains.
+Our primary waste footprint comprises product packaging and livestock, including organic waste produced by cattle at our Killara Feedlot.

 Our management practices are tailored in response to the business activities undertaken within our network.
-Where possible, we recover, reuse or recycle our waste to maintain circularity, through participation in schemes including drumMUSTER and Big Bag Recovery
+Where possible, we recover, reuse or recycle our waste to maintain circularity, through participation in schemes including drumMUSTER and Big Bag Recovery.

 2,600